 You will be using a digital tablet for your reading and writing test, which an immigration officer will show you how to use before you begin.
 You are free to ask any questions for clarification as you are taking the test.
 The USCIS officer is instructed to repeat certain words or rephrase questions at your request.

 During the speaking test, you will be asked questions specifically about your eligibility and citizenship application by the immigration officer in order to evaluate your ability to speak and comprehend the language.
 You are not expected to know or understand every word or phrase on your application.

 The Civics Test

 During this component of the test your knowledge of the U.S. government, and United States history will be tested.
 To pass this part of the test you must answer six out of ten questions correctly.

 Individualized Legal Help

-To find out if you are eligible for citizenship, please give our San Francisco attorney a call at (415) 761-2732.
+To find out if you are eligible for citizenship, please contact our San Francisco attorney.